mariodavid/mariodavid.github.io/_posts/2015-12-01-cubas-rest-api-if-only-roy-would-knew-about-it.md

 ## Why do we need an API at all?

 In the last few years the need for an API increased dramatically.
 I think this is due to different attempts to create modularised application architectures.
 We had different possibilities to achieve this.
-In the monolithic world we used what the programmic language gave us, like Java Interfaces, Ruby Gems, Approaches like OSGI and so on.
+In the monolithic world we used what the programmic language gave us, like Java Interfaces, Ruby Gems, OSGI and so on.

 With the emerge of the idea of services and communication on a service layer that the whole SOA movement brought us, there were also different possibilities to achieve this on an IPC basis.
-SOAP as the communication and application protocol came up after a few other attemps.
+SOAP as the communication and application protocol arised after a few other attemps.
 A few years later, it turns out that this was not the best idea.

 In parallel the Web came up (or was already there).
-With it there came an architectual style called *Representational State Transfer* - REST (created by [Roy Fielding](https://www.ics.uci.edu/~fielding/pubs/dissertation/top.htm), just in case you wonder about the headline), that describes a certain kind of software architectures, that share and fulfill a set of [constraints](https://www.ics.uci.edu/~fielding/pubs/dissertation/rest_arch_style.htm), which i'll not go through right now.
-After battleing a little with SOAP (or should i say, a lot?) (which is nonsense by the way, because how could anyone compare a communication protocol with an software architecture style?).
-Nevertheless, REST climbed up the letter of success that nowadays (2015), it's in almost every project the default choiche when it comes to the question about *how to interact with the software programatically*.
+With it there came an architectual style called *Representational State Transfer* - REST (created by [Roy Fielding](https://www.ics.uci.edu/~fielding/pubs/dissertation/top.htm), just in case you wonder about the headline), that describes certain kinds of software architectures, that share and fulfill a set of [constraints](https://www.ics.uci.edu/~fielding/pubs/dissertation/rest_arch_style.htm), which i'll not go through right now.
+After battleing a little with SOAP (or should i say, a lot? - which is nonsense by the way, because how could anyone compare a communication protocol with an software architecture style?).
+Nevertheless, REST climbed up the letter of success that nowadays (2015), it's in almost every project the default choice when it comes to the question about *how to interact with a software programatically*.

 ## Evaluation of CUBAs REST API implementation from the architectual style angle

-So, that was a brief history.
-Just to give you a little context.
-With this is mind, we can go back to the concrete build-in REST API from CUBA and have a look at it from architectual style angle.
+So, just to give you a little context that was a brief history.
+With this is mind, we can go back to the concrete build-in REST API from CUBA and have a look at it from architectual style point of view.

 To get a feeling, if a software architecture fulfills the constraints that the architecture style *REST* defines, we could go through the different constraints, or use the REST majority model, which Leonard Richardson [introduced](http://www.crummy.com/writing/speaking/2008-QCon/act3.html) a few years ago.
 This model categorized software architecture implementations into different levels.
-These levels differentiate in terms of how much they fulfill the ideas behind REST and especially RESTful HTTP.
+These levels differentiate in terms of how much they fulfill the ideas behind REST and especially RESTful HTTP (yep, there is actually a [difference](http://restcookbook.com/Miscellaneous/rest-and-http/)).
 You'll find a good [description](http://martinfowler.com/articles/richardsonMaturityModel.html) about the model at Martin Fowlers [blog](http://martinfowler.com/articles/richardsonMaturityModel.html).

 The most immature level is something like: You're just using HTTP as a communication protocol to fulfil the [port 80 constraint](http://tools.ietf.org/id/draft-blanchet-iab-internetoverport443-00.html) of the internet.
 Nothing more.
 The most mature level means, you're probably in REST heaven, because you use stuff like Hypermedia, Resources and HTTP Verbs and so on.